KDE/digikam-doc/color_management/working_space.rst

 "Gamma-induced errors" is a topic outside the scope of this manual.
 But see "Gamma errors in picture scaling" (cited from this page) for gamma-induced tonality shifts; and of course see Timo Autiokari's informative (albeit somewhat infamous) website for a whole-hearted endorsement of using linear gamma working spaces (Timo's website seems to be down at present, though archived copies of his articles are still available through google).
 Bruce Lindbloom mentions a commonly-encountered gamma-induced error that is caused by incorrectly calculating luminance in a nonlinear RGB working space (see this page, sidenote 1).
 And in a similar vein, the calculations involved in mixing colors together to produce new colors (such as using a digital filter to add warmth to an image) result in gamma errors unless the new colors are calculated by first transforming all the relevant values back to their linear values.

 Unfortunately and despite their undeniable mathematical advantages, linear gamma working spaces have so few tones in the shadows that (in my opinion) they are impossible to use for editing if one is working in 8-bits, and still problematic at 16-bits.
-When the day comes when we are all doing our editing on 32-bit files produced by our HDR cameras on our personal supercomputers, I predict that we will all be using working spaces with gamma=1.
+When the day comes when we are all doing our editing on 32-bit files produced by our HDR cameras on our personal supercomputers, We can predict that we will all be using working spaces with gamma=1.
 Adobe Lightroom is already using a linear gamma working space "under the hood", CS2 allows the option of using linear gamma for mixing colors, and Lightzone has always used a linear gamma working space.

 Image Tonal Steps and Gamut Size
 --------------------------------